 One of the consequences of lockdown has been the increase in people working from home, only meeting up with colleagues and collaborators online.
 This has often been the case of course for freelance practitioners but they have been joined in this experience by others working in organisations that would normally have been in a workspace with others.

-I’m looking to create extremely affordable work spaces here at our Jubilee Wharf office for people who want to hot-desk, but instead of it just being a space to work, the aim is to foster a collaborative and supportive workplace culture, whereby those unstructured conversations over coffee can happen between people who share an interest in creativity, health and wellbeing.
+Our aim is to foster a collaborative and supportive workplace culture, whereby those unstructured conversations over coffee can happen between people who share an interest in creativity, health and wellbeing.
 And we all know what can come out of casual conversations.
 So, yes – come in with your laptop and headphones to do some focused work, but also be prepared to have a coffee break and lunch break with others and share your ideas about how we can progress arts and health work in our communities.